junxit/us-congress-bills-110/metadata.md

 - 2008-03-10 — Placed on the Union Calendar, Calendar No. 332.
 - 2008-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 110-545.
 - 2008-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 110-545.
+- 2008-03-11 — Considered under suspension of the rules. (consideration: CR H1454-1455)
+- 2008-03-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5492.
+- 2008-03-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-11 — Ms. Matsui moved to suspend the rules and pass the bill.
+- 2008-03-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1454)
+- 2008-03-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1454)